RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-memberships-body-2" class="accordion-collapse collapse" aria-labelledby="faq-memberships-header-2" data-bs-parent="#faq-memberships">
         <div class="accordion-body">
           <p>
             Yes we do.
-Family members, Siblings, First Responders & Health Care Providers.
+Family members, Siblings, First Responders & Health Care Providers are some of the group eligible.
 Reach out to us for more details.
           </p>
         </div>
       </div>